Praetor: Modern era

 Classical Latin Praetor became medieval Latin Pretor; Praetura, Pretura, etc. During the interwar period the 71 counties of Romania were divided into a various numbers of plăși (singular: plasă), headed by a Pretor, appointed by the Prefect.
 The institution headed by the Pretor was called Pretură.
 Currently, this office has survived only in the Republic of Moldova, where praetors are the heads of Chişinău's five sectors.

 In Italy, until 1998, Praetor was a magistrate with particular duty (especially in civil branch).

-The Italian-speaking Swiss canton of Ticino has preturi (singular: preture) which is the chief magistrate (civil branch) of a district, heading a pretura (a court).
-The preturi are appointed by the canton's parliament.
+The Italian-speaking Swiss canton of Ticino has pretori (singular: pretore) which is the chief magistrate (civil branch) of a district, heading a pretura (a court).
+The pretori are appointed by the canton's parliament.

-In popular culture

-In the Star Trek franchise, Praetor is the usual title of the leader of the Romulan Empire.

-In the New Phyrexia expansion of the Magic: The Gathering collectible card game, the five Phyrexian rulers were labeled as praetors.

-In the sci-fi gaming franchise Starcraft, one of the major characters Artanis holds the title of Praetor.

-In the 2016 game Doom, the armor worn by the protagonist is called the Praetor suit.

-In the 2017 game Xenoblade Chronicles 2, one of the central antagonists Amalthus holds the title of Praetor in the Praetorium of Indol.

-In the popular book series by Rick Riordan, The Heroes of Olympus, there is a Senate with two Praetors, one male and one female.

-In the critically acclaimed MMORPG Final Fantasy XIV, "The Praetorium" is a level 50 dungeon.

-In the 2022 game Elden Ring, one of the antagonists Rykard holds the title of Praetor among his fellow demi-gods in the Lands Between.